-How to Implement AI Employees
+How to Implement AI Agents

 We're writing for people who think "What's a terminal?" — absolute beginners welcome.